119 D2C Brands That Are Disrupting India’s Consumer Market

 Founded in 2016 by Ankit Garg and Chaitanya Ramalingegowda, Wakefit sells a host of sleep and home decor products such as mattresses, pillows, bed frames, comforters, and back cushions, among others.
 It sells these products via its website and ecommerce marketplaces.

 Wakefit has raised a total funding of $145 Mn so far.
-Its cap table includes Sequoia Capital, Verlinvest and SIG.
+Its cap table includes Peak XV Partners, Verlinvest and SIG.

 An avid runner, Avnish Chhabria used to rue the lack of homegrown options for organic and plant-based nutritional supplements in India, which were necessary for him to stay at the top of his game.

 His dependence on global brands ignited the idea of building a desi plant-based vitamin and mineral supplements brand.
-With an eye on offering a better-priced alternative to a majority of Indians who could not afford to import plant-based supplements, Chhabria founded Wellbeing Nutrition at the fag end of 2019.
+With an eye on offering a better-priced alternative to a majority of Indians who could not afford to import plant-based supplements, Chhabria founded Wellbeing Nutrition in late-2019.

 The startup partners with a global team of gastroenterologists to nutritionists to build its line of products.
 Besides, it sources its raw materials from more than 200 organic farms and certified companies from across 19 countries.